 Another problem with the 650-1300mm lens is the weight.
 Even using a heavy-duty tripod, it’s impossible to point the lens in the direction I want and lock it down tight enough that it doesn’t move.
 The only solution I could come up with was to use a second tripod (larger tripod under the lens, smaller tripod under the camera), and even this wasn’t a perfect solution.
 It looks like if I want to get a really steady shot, I’ll need to set up a table and some kind of ramp to elevate the lens to the needed height.
 But even still, I think the photo above is really nifty!
 Especially considering I’m using a ~$400 camera and lenses in the $100-200 range, which are totally on the bargain-end of the spectrum.
 You can easily spend thousands of dollars on cameras and lenses that would definitely get better photos, but as an amateur photographer I can’t justify that kind of cost.
 I’ll save the bigger-ticket purchases for when I win the lotto. ;]

 I’m looking forward to learning more about how to use my camera and the new lenses, and I hope to get some really awesome photos (including some of the sun with the solar filter)!
 So exciting!

-For tips on how to actually film the eclipse, and what to look for, I’ll leave that to SmarterEveryDay!
+For tips on how to actually film the eclipse, and what to look for, I’ll let SmarterEveryDay take it away!